Marcus-UK/CV/README.md

 *Contact Centre Agent*

--Worked in a busy call centre dealing with high volumes of customer billing queries.
+- Worked in a busy call centre dealing with high volumes of customer billing queries.
--Developed a highly professional phone manner.
+- Developed a highly professional phone manner.
--Played a key role in conducting a survey of customer water usage habits.
+- Played a key role in conducting a survey of customer water usage habits.
 This consisted of contacting customers to convince them of the benefits of survey participation.

 **Various Roles** (2007 to 2011)